 - Snack – Keep your strength up with one of many delicious options.
 My top recommendations include the legendary caramel treats at Germany’s Karamell-Küche, and the savory creations at France’s pastry shop Boulangerie Patisserie.
 Such an awesome use of Disney Dining snack credits!

 - Frozen Ever After – Located in the Norway Pavilion.
-This is the hottest new Epcot attraction, based on the Disney movie Frozen.
+This is the hottest EPCOT attraction, based on the Disney movie Frozen.
 If you don’t have a FastPass+, be prepared for a wait or check out these tips for riding Frozen Ever After.
-Consider skipping, if not a fan.
+Consider skipping in the unlikely event you are not a fan.

 - Reflections of China – At the China Pavilion.
 A few of the country pavilions feature a film from their homeland.
 China’s is unique due to its 360 screen presentation, and is one of our favorites.

 - Dinner – We typically have an ADR for dinner at a World Showcase restaurant, and dine a little later in the evening.
-Allow a good hour before IllumiNations start time.
+Allow a good hour before the nighttime fireworks show starts.
 My family’s favorite is the Biergarten Restaurant in Germany, featuring a buffet and live entertainment.